sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/send-email-alerts.md

 ## Create the email handler definition

-After you add an event filter, create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send notifications.
+After you add an event filter, create the email handler definition to specify the email address where the `sensu/sensu-email-handler` dynamic runtime asset will send notifications.
 In the handler definition's `command` value, you'll need to change a few things.

 Copy this text into a text editor: